Choosing the Right Algorithm With Hints From Complexity Theory: Beyond Unary Unbiased Algorithms

 Since $\HLB_1(y'')>2m+1=\HLB_1(y)$ if and only if $y''_{2m+2}=1$ and this second event happens with probability $\frac{1}{2}$ (line \ref{line6}), the value of $y''$ is assigned to $y'$ with probability $\frac{1}{2}$.

 Now we consider the bit positions, other than the bit position $2m+2$, on which $y$ and $y'$ are different.
 Since the bit values of $y''$ on these positions are chosen at random, the probability that at least half of them coincide with corresponding bit values in $y$ is at least $\frac{1}{2}$ by virtue of symmetry.
 Therefore, at the end of an iteration of the subroutine, with probability $\frac{1}{4}$ the number of bit positions other than the bit position $2m+2$, on which~ $y$ and $y'$ are different, is at most half as before.
-From this we conclude that in expected runtime $O(\log n)$, $y$ and $y'$ are only different in bit position $2m+2$. \end{proof}
+We note that the number of different bits never increases.
+Hence, we conclude that in expected runtime $O(\log n)$, $y$ and $y'$ are only different in bit position $2m+2$. \end{proof}

 As discussed above, $x$ and $y$ are set to the optimum after having run the \textbf{for} loop for $n$ times.
 Lemma \ref{lem17} thus implies the following theorem on the binary unbiased black-box complexity of the $\DLB$ problem. \begin{theorem} The binary unbiased black-box complexity of the $\DLB$ problem is $O(n\log n)$. \end{theorem}